-The City Manager must approve a dismissal of a patrol officer.
+The City Manager must approve a dismissal of an officer.

-The Chief of Police may temporarily remove a patrol officer from duty and send them home.
-Only the Chief of Police or Command Staff with the rank of Captain or above, in the absence of the Chief of Police, will have the authority to remove a patrol officer from duty.
-The supervisor will make a full written account of his actions and the actions of the patrol officer that led up to the patrol officer being relieved of duty.
+The Chief of Police may temporarily remove an officer from duty and send them home.
+Only the Chief of Police or Command Staff with the rank of Captain or above, in the absence of the Chief of Police, will have the authority to remove an officer from duty.
+The supervisor will make a full written account of his actions and the actions of the officer that led up to the officer being relieved of duty.
 This written account will be completed as soon as possible and furnished to the Chief of Police or appropriate Command Staff.